Snacks for Football Players – How to Fuel Your Performance

 • Fruit Smoothie

-Snack Ideas 1 Hour or Less Prior to a Football Workout or Game
+Football Snack Ideas: 1 Hour or Less Prior to a Practice or Game

 In the hour before exercise, it is best to stick to carbohydrate-rich snacks that are low in fiber.
-The carbohydrates will provide a source of quick energy to fuel your body on the field.
+The carbohydrates will provide football players with a source of quick energy to fuel their bodies on the field.

 High-carb snacks athletes can enjoy in the 30-60 minutes leading up to the workout include: